 Our 15,000 sq. foot green-constructed building has a deli seating area; fresh produce, meat, and seafood departments; a wellness department; beer and wine; bulk foods; cheese, dairy, grocery and more!

 1997 Community members meet at Forbes Library to discuss the development of a consumer-owned store in Northampton.

-1998 A series of meetings at the Northampton Fresh Pasta Company lead to formation of a Steering Committee, a Site Search Committee and an Outreach Committee.
+1998 A series of meetings at the Northampton Fresh Pasta Company leads to the formation of a Steering Committee, a Site Search Committee and an Outreach Committee.

 1999 The co-op incorporates as Northampton Community Cooperative Market, Inc. A Board of Directors is established alongside an e-news service, providing regular updates and news about the new co-op.
 The Massachusetts Department of Food and Agriculture and Community Involved in Sustainable Agriculture [CISA] award the co-op with planning grants, and a feasibility study is conducted.

 2001 CDS Consulting completes its first market study, and the Hill and Dale Mall is chosen as a strong candidate for a potential site.
 Board policies for governance are adopted and Rochelle Prunty is hired as General Manager.
 Plan B Design is hired for architectural and construction planning.
 Negotiations with the Hill and Dale property owner fall through and a new site search begins.
 Total membership hits a milestone, reaching 1,000 owners by the end of the year.

 2002 Member-owners vote to continue searching for a site in Northampton and negotiations begin on the Potpourri Mall site soon after.
 The co-op receives a $25,000 grant from Mass Development.
 The Green Team is formed and creates a design charrette.
 A co-op member-owner survey is conducted with a 70% response rate.
 Membership reaches 1,300.